 Poland’s e-invoicing mandate was initially facilitated through the Standard Audit File for Tax (SAF-T) in 2020.
-But SAF-T’s does not enable the tax authority to access e-invoices in real-time because taxpayers send their invoice monthly.
+But SAF-T does not enable the tax authority to access e-invoices in real-time because taxpayers send their invoices monthly.

 So, Poland has now adopted an automated invoicing system mandatory for all B2B and B2G transactions.

-Notably, e-invoicing is voluntary within the one-year compliance period in Poland.
+Notably, e-invoicing is voluntary within Poland's one-year compliance period (2022).
 Meaning that it can only be used if both supplier and seller agree.
 After this period, e-invoicing will become mandatory in Poland.

 How to process and exchange e-invoices in Poland

-Taxpayers need an ERP system that aggregates their financial records with the KSeF portal through the Peppol certified API to process and exchange e-invoices in Poland.
+Taxpayers need both an ERP system and an e-invoicing service provider that aggregates their financial records with KSeF to process and exchange e-invoices in Poland.

 Here are a few steps to follow to remain compliant and exchange e-invoicing in Poland.

 - Integrate the ERP with PEF/KSeF: If you’re a public entity or government, you should integrate your ERP with the PEF.
-PEF is equivalent to KSeF but strictly for B2G companies.
+PEF is equivalent to KSeF but strictly for B2G transactions.
 All public entities must register their account on PEF.
-B2B and B2C companies will integrate their ERP with KSeF, the market solution that works with Peppol.
+B2B and B2C companies will integrate their ERP with KSeF.

 - Prepare invoices in XML format: Taxpayers will prepare e-invoices in their ERP platform according to FA_VAT’s specified format, FA_VAT.